richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![Figure 7.
 Header of the 'prde' package its first build](TravisFirstBuild.png)

+Figure 7.
+Header of the 'prde' package its first build

 We already know the package will pass this check, as this has been checked already in RStudio.
 Should the build not pass, the same output will be shown as given by _devtools::check()_ and nothing more.
 If the build does pass, there will be some new information at the bottom:

 ![Figure 8.
 Bottom of the 'prde' package its first build](TravisFirstBuildBottom.png)

+Figure 8.
+Bottom of the 'prde' package its first build

 Clicking on the triangles on the left reveals some extra information.